6 Benefits of Sprinting: A Faster Route To Health

 A study even calls it a “time-efficient strategy for decreasing body fat while increasing aerobic capacity, peak running speed, and fat-free mass in healthy young women.”2

-SIT brings down the metabolic and vascular risk factors that make you vulnerable to conditions such as diabetes and stroke.
-A study performed on overweight sedentary men who had to complete two weeks of SIT showed an increase in insulin sensitivity and resting fat oxidation and a decrease in systolic blood pressure and carbohydrate oxidation in a fasting state.
+Sprint interval training brings down the metabolic and vascular risk factors that make you vulnerable to conditions such as diabetes and stroke.
+A study performed on overweight sedentary men who had to complete 2 weeks of SIT showed an increase in insulin sensitivity and fat burning even when they rested.
+It also decreased the systolic blood pressure and carbohydrate oxidation in a fasting state.
 Simply put, SIT is found to reduce the risk for diabetes and hypertension and increase the rate of weight loss.
-In fact, the test subjects displayed a significant reduction in their waist circumference at the end of the two-week study.3
+In fact, the test subjects displayed a significant reduction in their waist circumference at the end of the 2-week study.3

 SIT is a time-efficient alternative to endurance training, and research has shown that it is just as effective.
 SIT increases the oxidative capacity of the muscles and improves more than one cardiac function.
 The increase in the oxidative capacity means that the muscle tissues have a higher rate of oxygen exchange.
 This makes the muscles more efficient and increases their stamina.
 As opposed to long-endurance runs, SIT takes less time for the muscles to develop.6